TUM Global Postdoc Fellowship

 Candidates fulfilling the following criteria are eligible to apply for the TUM Global Postdoc Fellowship:

 You are eligible to apply for the fellowship if you finished your PhD within the last three years at an institution other than TUM.
-The cut-off date is 1 May 2021.
-That means that you are welcome to apply if you have completed your PhD on 1 May 2018 or later.
-The date of the PhD diploma is binding.
+The date of the doctoral certificate is binding.

 You can also apply if you have recently handed in your PhD or if you will complete your PhD within the next 12 months.
 In this case you must hand in either an official letter of confirmation, for instance from the university registrar/examination office, stating that you have handed in your PhD or a letter of confirmation from your supervisor stating that you will finish your PhD within the next 12 months.
 You will need to have your PhD certificate to be able to start the fellowship.